-1 claims.
-Is there anything you wanted to raise on any of the 2 other claims?
-3 MR. CONLEY: I think with respect to the NRA's 4 arguments, we're comfortable resting on our papers.
-5 THE COURT: Which one?
+1 other claims?
+2 MR. CONLEY: I think with respect to the NRA's 3 arguments, we're comfortable resting on our papers.
+4 THE COURT: Which one?
 Both sides are silent.
-6 MS. EISENBERG: May I respond very briefly, your 7 Honor?
-8 THE COURT: Sure.
-9 MS. EISENBERG: Thank you, your Honor.
-10 THE COURT: If you can go do it from over there 11 though.
-12 MS. EISENBERG: Yeah, certainly.
-13 Your Honor, my esteemed opposing counsel can use 14 the words "entrenched leadership" however many times he has, 15 but that doesn't change the fact that the complaint contains 16 only allegations against only two officers who are part of 17 the current management, Mr. LaPierre and Mr. Frazer.
-And 18 the on against Mr. Frazer entirely sounds in negligence.
-19 THE COURT: Well, I would quibble with you 20 well, more than quibble with you.
-The complaint takes dead 21 aim on the audit committee, and on the board as well, in 22 terms of false statements to the State, financial 23 mismanagement, not overseeing whoever was in charge at 24 whatever point in time.
-There are claims, only maybe 25 against certain individuals.
+5 MS. EISENBERG: May I respond very briefly, your 6 Honor?
+7 THE COURT: Sure.
+8 MS. EISENBERG: Thank you, your Honor.
+9 THE COURT: If you can go do it from over there 10 though.
+11 MS. EISENBERG: Yeah, certainly.
+12 Your Honor, my esteemed opposing counsel can use 13 the words "entrenched leadership" however many times he has, 14 but that doesn't change the fact that the complaint contains 15 only allegations against only two officers who are part of 16 the current management, Mr. LaPierre and Mr. Frazer.
+And 17 the on against Mr. Frazer entirely sounds in negligence.
+18 THE COURT: Well, I would quibble with you 19 well, more than quibble with you.
+The complaint takes dead 20 aim on the audit committee, and on the board as well, in 21 terms of false statements to the State, financial 22 mismanagement, not overseeing whoever was in charge at 23 whatever point in time.
+There are claims, only maybe 24 against certain individuals.
 But I don't think you can read that 193-page complaint and leave saying they didn't really talk about the organization.
 They certainly do, but it's, again, in this area.

 I mean, the audit committee would rubber stamp things that happened when they found out things that got done without approval, they would retroactively approve them, you know, on and on and on and on.
-I think the allegations are a lot broader than two officers.
-They may flow from one or two people, but according to the complaint, which I have to accept as true, they infected a lot more than that.
+I think the allegations are a lot broader than two officers. flow from one or two people, but according to the complaint, which I have to accept as true, they infected a lot more than that.

-MS. EISENBERG: Your Honor, I understand what you're saying.
+Your Honor, I understand what MS. EISENBERG: you're saying.

 In terms of the numbers that you were asking for, the NRA has a 76-member board, and there are allegations in the complaint about related-party transactions with five of them and the NRA has 500 employees, and there are allegations in the complaint about a select few.
 Importantly, Mr. Phillips doesn't work at the NRA anymore; Mr. Powell does not work at the NRA anymore.
-Mr. Phillips' successor, Ms. Rawling (ph) is the one who Judge Hale said was the exemplar of compliance and said it was encouraging that she, in fact, became the CFO.
+Mr. Phillips' successor, Ms. Rowling is the one who Judge Hale said was the exemplar of compliance and said it was encouraging that she, in fact, became the CFO.